laura-cattaneo/Home-Credit-Loan-Prediction/README.md

 This project was part of a requirement for MSBA 6420, Predictive Analytics.
 I worked with Callie Page, Max Traub, and Cathy Zheng.
-The data comes from a 2018 closed Kaggle competition (https://www.kaggle.com/c/home-credit-default-risk/overview).
+The data comes from a 2018 closed [Kaggle competition](https://www.kaggle.com/c/home-credit-default-risk/overview).

 Home Credit, an international consumer finance provider, helps people with limited credit history get loans.
 Since the company tailors to a non traditional market, they use alternative data to predict repayment ability.